Ghadames: Climate

-Ghadames has a hot desert climate (Köppen climate classification BWh) with long, extremely hot summers as average high temperature is around 41 °C (105.8 °F) in July, the hottest month of the year as well as short, warm winters.
-The town receives little precipitation throughout the year as average annual precipitation is only 33.1 mm (1.30 in).
+Ghadames has a hot desert climate (Köppen climate classification BWh) with hot summers as average high temperature is around 41°C (105.8°F) in July, the hottest month of the year, as well as cool winters (with high diurnal variation).
+The town receives little precipitation throughout the year as average annual precipitation is only 73.1 mm (1.30 in).

 History

 Ancient eras

 It has been suggested, based on archaeological evidence, that this area has been settled since the 4th millennium B.C., and is one of the oldest pre-Saharan settlements.
 Its situation near a water source in the middle of a desert would have made it an important spot for anyone seeking to settle in the area.

 The first written records about Ghadames date from the Roman period when the settlement was known as Cydamus, from which modern Ghadames derives its name.
 In the 1st century BC, the Roman proconsul Lucius Cornelius Balbus invaded Cydamus during the reign of emperor Augustus.
 A permanent Roman garrison was established during the reign of Septimius Severus, and the emperor may have visited the settlement around AD 202.
 However, the Romans withdrew from the area a few decades later during the Crisis of the Third Century.

 During the 6th century, a bishop lived in the oasis, after the population had been converted to Christianity by Byzantine missionaries.
 It became a stronghold of the Donatist heresy until its conquest by Muslim Arabs.

 During the late 7th century, Ghadames was ruled by the Muslim Arabs.
 The population quickly converted to Islam and Ghadames played an important role as base for the Trans-Saharan trade until the 19th century.

+The 12th century geographer Abu Hamid al-Gharnati included Ghadamis among the countries of Sudan (i.e., countries of black people), a hypothesis that Saad considers possible, as Ghadamis always had settlers representing him in Timbuktu.

+Ghadamis was an important town in the trans-Saharan slave trade.